purduesigbots/pros-docs/content/known-issues.md

 Both wired and wirless (VEXnet 1.0 & 2.0) are supported.

 ## Failed to install platformio-ide-terminal  {#platformio-ide-terminal}
-This issue may occur when install PROS from within the Atom GUI.
+This issue may occur when installing PROS from within the Atom GUI.
 The current cause of the issue is unknown.
 You can get the dependency installed by manually installing `platformio-ide-terminal` by going to settings (`Ctrl`+`,`), click `Install`, then search for and install `platformio-ide-terminal`.
 In some instances, restarting Atom will allow the plugin to install.

 Another workaround for this issue is to clone the [`platformio-atom-ide-terminal`](https://github.com/platformio/platformio-atom-ide-terminal/) repository and set up a [symlink](https://en.wikipedia.org/wiki/Symbolic_link) using the Atom package manager: